qmk/qmk_firmware/docs/feature_converters.md

 Each converter category is broken down by its declared `pin compatibility`.
 This ensures that only valid combinations are attempted.

-You can generate the firmware by appending `-e CONVERT_TO=<target>` argument to your compile/flash command.
+You can generate the firmware by appending `-e CONVERT_TO=<target>` to your compile/flash command.
 For example:

 ```sh
 qmk flash -c -kb keebio/bdn9/rev1 -km default -e CONVERT_TO=proton_c